Rustin170506/ticdc.slide/slides.md

 ```

 <!--
-The puller is responsible for pulling the data from TiKV.
-Let's suppose we have two regions.
+Puller, Let's suppose we have two regions.
 The first one is
 Region1 and it stores the data of the first row.
 The second one is Region2 and it stores the data of the second
 row.
+Puller will pull the data from TiKV.
+And then it will send the data to the sorter.

-As you can see, the real row change data has some information.
-The first one and the second one are the start_ts
+As you can see, the real row change data has some extra information.

-and the commit_ts.
-Because we already know the data is written to TiKV, so the third one is COMMITTED.
-The fourth
+The first one and the second one are the start_ts and the commit_ts.
+And we can see it already committed.
-one is the operation type.
-It is PUT.
-Because we insert and update the data, so it is PUT.
+Both of them are put operations.
+Because we insert and update the data, so it's PUT.

 Then we can see the key and the value.
-There also has the old_value.
-It is the old value before the update.
+There also has an old_value.
+It's the old value before the update.
 Sometimes
 we need it.
+Like users want to know the old value before the update.
+So we can keep it.
 -->

 ---